How to optimise and improve your credit score

 - Pay down your debt.

 The less debt you have, the better your credit report will be.
 It is recommended to keep your credit utilisation ratio or your debt-to-credit ratio at no more than 30%.
-This means that if your credit limit is SGD 2,000, then your balance you owe should not exceed SGD 600.
+This means that if your credit limit is SGD 2,000, then the balance you owe should not exceed SGD 600.

-You can calculate this ratio by dividing the amount of credit that you are using by the amount of credit you are allowed.
+You can calculate this ratio by dividing the amount of credit that you are using the amount of credit you are allowed.
 It might be even better to get your ratio down to 10%.
 By maintaining a low credit utilisation ratio each month, you show your current and future lenders that you are using your credit cards responsibly, but that you are not financially dependent upon them.

 - Monitor your credit.

 It can be difficult improve your credit score without knowing what it actually is and what factors are affecting it.
-So perform regular checkups on your credit report.
+To perform regular checkups on your credit report.
 You may purchase your credit report and look at your credit score for SGD 6.42 through the Credit Bureau.

 The consumer credit bureaus’ reporting may not always be 100% percent accurate on your credit report.
 It is up to you to keep an eye on your credit and to dispute any inaccuracies.
 Errors may range from harmless mistakes in your personal information (e.g. street address) to more serious issues such as credit card fraud.
 If you spot an error, dispute it immediately with the credit bureau or the information provider (which may or may not be your bank).